peter88213/yw2odm/docs/index.md

 ## Features (a Python 3 installation is required)

--   Generate a "standard manuscript" formatted ODM master document from an yWriter 7 project, plus an **ODF text document (ODT)** for each chapter.
+-   Generate a "standard manuscript" formatted **ODM master document** from an yWriter 7 project, plus **ODT sub documents** for each chapter.

-With the [pywoo extension for OpenOffice](https://peter88213.github.io/pywoo) and the [yw-cnv extension for LibreOffice](https://peter88213.github.io/yw-cnv), you can write your edited Office documents back to the yWriter project.

 ## Requirements

 - Windows.